samuraiexx/loldb/src/collector/README.md

 ## Architecture

 ### Functions
-- **LeagueDataOrchestrator**: Main orchestrator that coordinates the data collection process
+- **PlayerStatusCollectionOrchestrator**: Main orchestrator that coordinates the data collection process
-- **ProcessRegionActivity**: Activity function that handles data collection for a specific region
+- **PlayerStatusCollectionActivity**: Activity function that handles data collection for a specific region
-- **StartLeagueDataCollection**: HTTP trigger to start the orchestration
+- **StartPlayerStatusCollection**: HTTP trigger to start the orchestration
 - **GetOrchestrationStatus**: HTTP trigger to check orchestration status

 ### Services